 This module is designed for use by all Miva Merchant users.
-Some understanding of HTML and Miva Script is needed if you want to customize the message displays or use tokens.
-However, the module can be used effectively without knowledge of HTML or tokens.
-When you install the module, all the settings are initialized with sufficient HTML for normal operation.
-So you should be able to get started using the module without writing any HTML or tokens.
+Some understanding of HTML is needed if you want to customize the display.
+However, when you install the module, all the settings are initialized with sufficient HTML for normal operation.
+So you should be able to get started using the module without writing any HTML.